 I Can’t Help But Notice Systemic Injustice

 It must have something to do with being a descendant of people with trauma in our blood.
-As a white person, I still have a great deal of learning and self-reflection to do about the ways in which I contribute to an oppressive system.
-But as a Jew, I grew up with communal repentance as a regular feature in my worship.
+As a Jew, I grew up with communal repentance as a regular feature in my worship.
 It was ingrained in me at a young age that my community rises and falls together.

-Too often, Christians are taught to view sin as a personal problem rather than a corporate one.
+Too often, Christians are taught to view sin as a personal problem rather than a systemic one.
 If we are all one body of Christ, we are responsible for holding each other accountable.
 Maybe most of us don’t consider ourselves racist, but when we fail to address racism in our communities, we contribute to the problem.
-Therefore systemic injustice is ours to repent.

 I Need All The Liturgy

 It shouldn’t surprise anyone that, as a Christian, I ended up finding a home in the Anglican Church.
 The liturgical pattern of the services mirrors what I know from synagogue.
-Worship, for me, must involve my full participation, or it isn’t authentic.
+Worship, for me, must involve my full participation in prayer and the Eucharist, not just listening to a sermon.

 Holidays Can Still Be Hard